-Select Menu>Set status.
+Press Menu and select Set status.

 - 2 In the Set Status menu, scroll through the list of status messages until the message you want appears. - 3 Press Select.
-The message Status updated appears in the display.
+The message Status updated appears on the display.

 Transmitting at low power